raspberrypilearning/chatbot/en/step_6.md

 + Can you add code to make your chatbot jump for joy if you tell it you want to go to the moon?

-    Test and save: If you answer "yes", your chatbot should jump up and down.
+    Test and save.
+If you answer "yes", your chatbot should jump up and down.
 Your chatbot shouldn't jump if any other answer is given.

     ![Testing a jumping ChatBot](images/chatbot-jump-test.png)